Chances are you can picture, or better yet, hear, the Aflac duck in your head.

 - Hospital Insurance

 - Dental/Vision Coverage

-Aflac has made itself not only a household name in branding through its massive marketing campaigns with the Aflac Duck, but has issued in excess of 50 million policies of all insurance types in the U.S. alone showing its effectiveness to offer its products in addition.
+Aflac has made itself a household name not only in its branding through its massive marketing campaigns with the Aflac duck, but also by issuing in excess of 50 million policies of all insurance types in the US alone.

 Columbus, GA 31999

 Company Name (and subsidiaries)

 - AFLAC Inc.